Algram/blog/src/pages/2016-04-04-automatically-download-podcasts-with-the-raspberry-pi/index.md

 podcast automation going.
 You can find the [full script at the GitHub repo here](https://github.com/Algram/PodcastAutomator).

 ## Setup
-For those who chose not to use Dropbox as a storage medium, ignore/adapt accordingly{.notice .notice--info}
+<p class="notice notice--info">For those who chose not to use Dropbox as a storage medium, ignore/adapt accordingly</p>

 The first part of the script is the configuration part.
 It should be self explanatory.
 You add the paths to the locations of the different folders and scripts.
 The `url`